puppetlabs/puppetdb/spec/commands.md

 # Commands

-Commands are the mechanism by which changes are made to the CMDB's model of a population.
+Commands are the mechanism by which changes are made to PuppetDB's model of a population.
 Commands are represented by `command objects`, which have the following JSON wire format: